Don’t Leave Home Without It

 Hope is the absolute knowledge we receive, through faith, that Christ was the Son of God and that, by His sacrifice, we belong to God and He is going to look out for us.
 When all is said and done, we know that we will live, in peace and perfect happiness, with Christ in heaven.
 We have already crossed the finish line and we have won the race.
 It’s all over but the shoutin’, as the saying goes.

-And to keep this short: read 1 John.
 Love is the result.
-It is the sign, the proof, that we are actually living in Christ.
+(For more on this, read 1 John.)
+Love is the sign, the proof, that we are actually living in Christ.
 When we are careless of our faith and hope, our love recedes in proportion to how much we are living in the world.
 The best thing is to divorce ourselves from the world, even as we live in it, and take our love with us wherever we go, whatever we do.

 Faith.
 Joy.
 Hope.
 Love.
 Don’t leave home without it.